History

 |

 In Year 6, the children build on their understanding of all the themes in new and more sophisticated contexts.
-In their Industrial Revolution topic, they learn about culture and identity, find out more about the British Empire first covered in Key Stage 1 and also build on their understanding of power and legitimacy from their work in Year 5.
+In their Industrial Revolution topic, they learn about culture and identity, find out more about the British Empire and also build on their understanding of power and legitimacy from their work in Year 5.
 They learn about the Civil Rights movement, developing their understanding of conflict and also learning still more about power and legitimacy.
 Finally, in their topic about twentieth century conflict, the children learn more about empire and conflict and invasion.

 Autumn | Spring | Summer | ||||